TL;DR

 The most common reason for a critical illness claim to be declined is 'non-disclosure'—where the customer failed to mention a pre-existing condition, symptom, or lifestyle factor during their application.
 If you fail to disclose something, the insurer may void your policy and refuse to pay, even if the claim is for an unrelated condition.

-Working with a broker like WeCovr can help you navigate the application form correctly, ensuring you provide the information the insurer needs in the right way.
+Working with a WeCovr specialist or one of our broker partners can help you navigate the application form correctly, ensuring you provide the information the insurer needs in the right way.

 Final Verdict: Which Structure is Best for You?

-So, after exploring both options, which structure provides the best value?
+So, after exploring both options, which structure provides the good value?

 The answer depends entirely on your personal circumstances and what "value" means to you.